OlleMattsson/yijing/src/static/iching.md

 39. Chien / Obstruction

 above K'AN THE ABYSMAL, WATER
-below KêN KEEPING STILL, MOUNTAIN
+below KÃªN KEEPING STILL, MOUNTAIN

 The hexagram pictures a dangerous abyss lying before us and a steep, inaccessible mountain rising behind us.
 We are surrounded by obstacles;